Characterizing Positionality in Games of Infinite Duration over Infinite Graphs: Main characterization result

 \begin{proof} By contradiction, let $e= v \re c v'$ be an edge in $G$ and pick a path $\pi'$ from $v'$ with $\val_G(\pi') > \val_G(v)$.
 Then $e \pi'$ is a path from $v$ and we have

 which is a contradiction since $e\pi'$ is a path from $v$ in $G$. \end{proof}

-We say that $\val: C^\omega \to X$ is an objective if $X$ is the ordered pair $\{\bot,\top\}$.
+\paragraph*{Objectives.} We say that $\val: C^\omega \to X$ is an objective if $X$ is the ordered pair $\{\bot,\top\}$.
 In this case, we also say that $\val$ is qualitative.
-From the point of Eve, $\bot$ is interpreted as winning, whereas $\top$ is losing.
+From the point of view of Eve, $\bot$ is interpreted as winning, whereas $\top$ is losing.
 Following the usual convention, we identify a qualitative valuation $\val$ with the set $W=\val^{-1}(\bot)$ of infinite words which are winning for Eve.
 We say that a vertex $v$ (in a graph) satisfies $W$ if all colorations from $v$ belong to $W$; this amounts to saying that $v$ has value $\bot$.
-We also say that a graph satisfies $W$ if all its vertices satisfy $W$.
+We also say that a graph satisfies $W$ if all its vertices satisfy $W$; in this case we write $G \models W$.
+Note that in the qualitative case, a morphism $G \to G'$ is $W$-preserving if and only if any vertex satisfying $W$ in $G$ is mapped to a vertex satisfying $W$ in $G'$.

-We now consider the case of a prefix-increasing objective $W \subseteq C^\omega$.
-We consider a completely well-monotonic graph which we call $ \bar \L$, with vertex set $ \bar L$.
-We let $\L$ be its restriction to the set $L$ of vertices which satisfy $W$; by definition, $\L$ satisfies $W$.
-The above lemma states in this case that there are no edges in $ \bar \L$ from $L$ to $ \bar L \setminus L$.

-By left-composition in $ \bar \L$, $L$ is a downward-closed subset of $ \bar \L$, thus $\leq$ is a well-ordering over $L$.
-Therefore $\L$ is a well-monotonic graph; it is however not complete in general.
-The three monotonic graphs from the statement below are depicted in Figure~\ref{fig:reduction_prefix_close}.